aharonium/opensiddur.org/posts/posts/tkhine-when-woman-goes-to-immerse-mikve_(aharon.varady_2016-07-05).html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
 Great God!
 You performed miracles by water many times: the Righteous Noaḥ was saved from the flood, Moshe our Master was drawn from the water, the Well of Miriam went along with the Jews through the desert [providing] water.
 Show your miracle today too, [that] I be helped through these waters, to be rewarded with a son who will be wholesomely righteous, who will learn Torah day and night, [and] who will illuminate for me after my long days a straight path into Paradise[foot]also an allusion to reciting Kaddish[/foot].
-In his merit, may I merit to sit with the Matriarchs in one company in the World to Come — Amen.
+In his merit, may I merit to sit with the Matriarchs in one company in the World to Come — <em>Amen</em>.
 </div></td>
 </tr>
 </tbody></table>